 Moberg Pharma uses contract manufacturers for production, which means that the Company is dependent on external deliveries to meet agreed terms regarding, inter alia, quantity, quality and delivery time or in terms of special materials.
 There is a risk that Moberg Pharma could suffer from delayed or absent deliveries from these contract manufacturers, which may delay the Company's sales of its product candidates and adversely affect the Company's liquidity.
+The Company could find itself with a limited supply of critical raw or packaging materials that can only be obtained from one, or a limited number of, suppliers.
+This could cause delays in production or clinical studies, significant revenue losses or force the Company to assume a liability or similar commitment to third parties.
+All delays in the delivery of raw materials, or failure on the part of the Company to acquire such raw materials on commercially acceptable terms, could harm the Company's operations by causing delays in the Company's clinical studies, prevent the commercialization of approved products or increase the Company's expenses.
 If these risks materialize, it could have a material adverse effect on the Company's financial position.